-Overview: JP Morgan vs. Morgan Stanley vs. Goldman Sachs
+Bank Comparison – JP Morgan Chase vs. Morgan Stanley vs. Goldman Sachs

-Furthermore, we will help you decide between Morgan Stanley vs. JP Morgan, Goldman Sachs vs. Morgan Stanley, and JP Morgan vs. Goldman Sachsso that you can determine which investment bank is best for your own personal financial needs.
+Furthermore, we will help you decide between Morgan Stanley vs. JP Morgan, Goldman Sachs vs. Morgan Stanley, and JP Morgan vs. Goldman Sachs so that you can determine which investment bank is best for your own financial needs.

 What Is an Investment Bank?

 Traditional banks – the ones located more on Main Street than on Wall Street – specialize more in small deposits and commercial loans.

 In order to choose the best investment bank, it is important to know the differences between JP Morgan vs. Morgan Stanley, Morgan Stanley vs. Goldman Sachs, and Goldman Sachs vs. JP Morgan.

 Are JP Morgan and Morgan Stanley the Same?

-Despite the fact that they share similar names, the JP Morgan and Morgan Stanley differences are actually quite profound.
+Even though they share similar names, the JP Morgan and Morgan Stanley differences are actually quite profound.
 Members of the famous Morgan family founded both companies over a century ago.

-However, in 1933, the U.S. government passed the Glass Steagall Act, requiring retail and investment banks to be different.
+In 1933, the U.S. government passed the Glass Steagall Act, requiring retail and investment banks to be different.
 Thus, the Morgan family divided their company into JP Morgan and Morgan Stanley.

 When we look at JP Morgan vs. Morgan Stanley, it is easy to see why they are so easily confused.
-The Morgan Stanley bank was founded in 1935 when Henry Morgan and Harold Stanley joined up to begin the company.
+Morgan Stanley bank was founded in 1935 when Henry Morgan and Harold Stanley joined up to begin the company.
 Today, the bank is one of the largest in the world and specializes in institutional securities, investment management, and global wealth management.

-In comparison of Morgan Stanley vs. JP Morgan, the Morgan Stanley Bank works mostly with corporations, governments, and high-net-worth individuals.
+In the comparison of Morgan Stanley vs. JP Morgan, the Morgan Stanley Bank works mostly with corporations, governments, and high-net-worth individuals.

 The wealth management branch of Morgan Stanley is the largest sector of the company.
-After purchasing Smith Barney from Citigroup back in 2013, Moran Stanley has become the largest wealth management entity in the world.
+After purchasing Smith Barney from Citigroup back in 2013, Morgan Stanley has become one of the largest wealth management entities in the world.

 If we look at JP Morgan vs. Morgan Stanley, after being bought by Chase, JP Morgan Chase has come to be recognized as a leading multinational banking and financial services holding company.

 About Goldman Sachs

 Goldman Sachs was founded in 1869.
 Though the firm was hit particularly hard by the economic crisis of 2008, it continues to provide asset management, prime brokerage, and underwriting services to its clients.
 Furthermore, one thing about Goldman Sachs is that it is an important dealer in the U.S. Treasury security market.

 When we compare Goldman Sachs vs. JP Morgan and Goldman Sachs vs. Morgan Stanley, it is interesting that Goldman Sachs used to deal heavily in subprime mortgages and, for that reason, was bailed out by the U.S. government in 2008.

-Morgan Stanleyvs.
-JP Morgan
+Morgan Stanley vs. JP Morgan

 When reviewing JP Morgan vs. Morgan Stanley, it is important to understand what financial services you are interested in.
 The biggest difference between JP Morgan and Morgan Stanley is that JP Morgan Chase is a commercial bank, meaning that it has branches, ATM services, and online banking.

 Though both JP Morgan and Morgan Stanley also offer large-scale investment services, Morgan Stanley mostly caters to corporations, governments, and wealthy individuals.
 In a head-to-head comparison between Morgan Stanley vs. JP Morgan, Morgan Stanley is best suited for corporations and wealthy individuals.

 During the financial crisis of 2008, both JP Morgan and Morgan Stanley were affected.
 When we compare JP Morgan vs. Morgan Stanley, we see that Morgan Stanley borrowed over $107 billion from the Fed during the crisis, which was considerably more than any other bank.

 Goldman Sachs vs. Morgan Stanley

-In recent years, Morgan Stanley has begun to move away from the high risk and high reward financial sector in order to focus more of its energiy on money management, which is widely considered to be more conservative and dependable though with less opportunity for quick profits.
+In recent years, Morgan Stanley has begun to move away from the high risk and high reward financial sector in order to focus more of its energy on money management, which is widely considered to be more conservative and dependable though with less opportunity for quick profits.

 When comparing Morgan Stanley vs. Goldman Sachs, Goldman Sachs is considered to have rebounded from the financial crisis faster than Morgan Stanley or any other bank.
 An interesting fact about Goldman Sachs is that it posted its largest profit in the summer of 2009, shortly after the financial crisis came to an end.

-If you are interested in high-risk, high reward investments, then Goldman Sachs is the best investment bank for you.
-However, if you are more interested in long-term wealth management, Morgan Stanley is the better option.
+If you are interested in high-risk, high-reward investments, then Goldman Sachs is the best investment bank for you.
+However, if you are more interested in long-term wealth management, Morgan Stanley is the more attractive option.

 After the financial crisis of 2008, the Dodd-Frank Wall Street Reform Act allowed greater regulatory measures by the U.S. government over the financial sector of the economy.
 The U.S. government didn’t discriminate between Goldman Sachs or Morgan Stanley and forced both companies to reorganize into traditional holding companies.

 Despite the forced reorganization, the post-crisis rebound between Morgan Stanley vs. Goldman Sachs is telling.
 Goldman Sachs posted a total net income of $13.4 billion the year after the financial crisis while Morgan Stanley declared an effective loss.